Procedures Governing Appeals of Nonrenewal Decisions

 CFRR may request information from any party to assist in determining whether these criteria have been met.
-If CFRR judges that they have not, it will dismiss the appeal, with or without prejudice.
-If the appeal is dismissed without prejudice, the dismissal does not prohibit the faculty member from bringing the appeal again with sufficient reason.
+If CFRR determines that the criteria have not been met, it will dismiss the appeal, with or without prejudice.
+If the appeal is dismissed without prejudice, the faculty member may resubmit the appeal with sufficient reason.

 III.
 DECISION ON THE MERITS

 If CFRR determines that the criteria of the initial review have been met, it will proceed to consider the case on its merits.
 CFRR may in its judgment decide a case on the basis of written communications alone.
-It may also schedule fact finding meetings to obtain additional evidence.
+It may also schedule fact-finding meetings to obtain additional evidence.
 In either case it may request further evidence or clarification from the appellant.
 It shall also invite the deciding body to respond to the allegations and to submit additional relevant materials.
-The appellant will be invited to respond to the deciding body's arguments and evidence.
+When the deciding body is a department, all documentation and responses submitted must be reviewed and voted on by the department’s Executive Committee; a chair may not respond individually on behalf of the department.
+The appellant will be invited to respond to the deciding body’s arguments and evidence.

-If fact finding meetings are held, both the petitioner and the deciding body or the dean will be invited to attend.
+If fact-finding meetings are held, both the petitioner and the deciding body or the dean may be invited to attend.
 CFRR will determine the list of witnesses after consultation with the parties.
 CFRR meetings are governed by the provisions of the Wisconsin Open Meetings Law (Wisconsin Statutes 19.81-19.85).
-Fact finding meetings will normally be closed except upon timely written request by the appellant that they be open, then that portion of a meeting when information is being presented to CFRR shall be open.
+Fact-finding meetings will normally be closed except upon timely written request by the appellant that they be open, then that portion of a meeting when information is being presented to CFRR shall be open.

-Any party or witness at a CFRR fact finding meeting may be represented or advised by an attorney or other designated person, although nobody is required to be represented by counsel.
+Any party or witness at a CFRR fact-finding meeting may be represented or advised by an attorney or other designated person, although nobody is required to be represented by counsel.
 However, only members of CFRR may ask questions of witnesses.
 Cross-examination is not permitted, but, where feasible, CFRR may invite each party to submit written questions which CFRR, in its sole discretion, will direct to the designated party or witness.
-Each party or his or her representative will have the opportunity to make a brief oral summary or rebuttal, and will be invited, at the conclusion of the fact finding meeting(s), to submit a final written statement.
+Each party or their representative will have the opportunity to make a brief oral summary or rebuttal, and will be invited, at the conclusion of the fact-finding meeting(s), to submit a final written statement.
 If a case arises near the end of the committee year, newly elected members of CFRR may be invited to attend the hearings and, at the discretion of the existing committee, may be extended the right to ask questions of witnesses.

 When, in its judgment, all relevant evidence is at hand, CFRR will consider and decide the case in executive session.
-CFRR will report on the validity of the appeal to the faculty member, the departmental executive committee, the appropriate dean and the chancellor.
-Cases shall be remanded to the deciding body for reconsideration unless the CFRR finds that remand would serve no useful purpose.
+CFRR will report its findings to the faculty member, the departmental executive committee, the appropriate dean, the provost, and the chancellor.
+Appeals that are granted shall be remanded to the deciding body for reconsideration unless the CFRR finds that remand would serve no useful purpose.
 The CFRR retains jurisdiction during the pendency of any reconsideration.
-The chancellor's decision in all such matters is final.
+The chancellor’s decision in all such matters is final.

 Parties to a CFRR appeal should understand that CFRR is not itself a tenure granting agency.
 Nor does it make substantive judgments on the wisdom of a nonrenewal decision or on the quality of an appellant’s teaching, research, or service.
 It may, however, when necessary, weigh in the balance whether a decision appears to be consonant with, or contrary to, the weight of the evidence.
 Its function in a nonrenewal appeal is to determine whether the nonrenewal decision was based in any significant degree upon one or more of the factors cited in section UWS 3.08(1), with material prejudice to the appellant.